Mutual exchanges enable two or more council or housing association tenants to swap homes.

 Once you have found someone to exchange with, you must contact the Home Options Team.

 You must not move or make any arrangements to move until you have written permission from your landlord.

 We will check the condition of your property and ensure you meet the criteria for a mutual exchange.

 Once approved, you will receive confirmation in writing.
 You will then need to sign new tenancy agreements for your new property.

 Permission will usually be granted, but you must clear any rent arrears before you move.

 Reasons for refusal

-This list is not exclusive – please contact the Housing Options Office for further information.
+This list is not exclusive – please contact the Housing Options Centre for further information.